kamchatka-volcano/figcone/README.md

 Notes:
 * All config entities listed above provide the parenthesis operator `()` which sets the default value, and makes this config field optional, so it can be omitted from the configuration file without raising an error.
 The empty operator `()` makes a field's value default initialized, otherwise, the passed parameters are used for initialization. `FIGCONE_NODE`, `FIGCONE_NODELIST` and  `FIGCONE_COPY_NODELIST` only support the default initialization.
-* It's also possible to make any config field optional by placing it in `std::optional`, if value for this field is missing from the config file, the field stays uninitialized and no error occurs.
+* It's also possible to make any config field optional by placing it in `figcone::optional` (std::optional-like wrapper with similar interface), if value for this field is missing from the config file, the field stays uninitialized and no error occurs.
 * Types used for config parameters must be default constructable and copyable.